DeutscheMark/homebridge-kodi/README.md

 In order to use this plugin you have to enable **Allow remote control via HTTP** in Kodi first.

-You can find a detailed tutorial on how to enable remote access in Kodi [here](https://www.addictivetips.com/media-streaming/kodi/control-kodi-internet-web-interface/).
+You can find a detailed tutorial on how to enable the Kodi *remote control via HTTP* [here](https://www.addictivetips.com/media-streaming/kodi/control-kodi-internet-web-interface/).

 ## Installation

 1. Install homebridge using: `npm install -g homebridge`.
 2. Install this plugin using: `npm install -g homebridge-kodi`.
-3. Allow remote control via HTTP in Kodi.
+3. Allow *remote control via HTTP* in Kodi.
 4. Update your configuration file.
 See the example below.

 ## Configuration

 By default a lightbulb accessory for controlling the current playback (on/off for Play/Pause and brightness for Seek) and getting information (e.g. in Eve) of the current playing item is exposed.
-This is the main accessory of this plugin but you can enable additional accessories in your config.
+This is the main accessory of this plugin but you can enable additional accessories in the config.

 ### Example Config